What we've done so far

 Being inclusive is one of our values.

-We know through our research – for example our strategy consultation, Future Girl, and Girls’ Attitudes Survey – that it’s also important to our young members and to all girls.
+We know that it’s also important to our young members and to all girls.

 Through our shared Promise we make a commitment to being active citizens in our communities and the wider world, to helping others, and to respecting the beliefs of others.
 Being inclusive helps us all live our Promise.